Experienced Maryland Sexual Harassment Lawyer

 Sexual harassment is defined by the EEOC as unwelcome sexual advances, requests for sexual favors and other verbal or physical harassment of a sexual nature that creates an intimidating or hostile work environment, or unreasonably interferes with that individual’s employment.
 This type of harassment does not have to be of a sexual nature, however, but can also include offensive remarks about a person’s sex.
 Although sexual harassment is illegal, it still occurs all too often in workplaces across Maryland.
 If you are the victim of sexual harassment or face a hostile work environment, you need to contact an experienced Maryland sexual harassment lawyer here at The Law Firm of J.W.
 Stafford, L.L.C. immediately so that we can confidentially counsel you and put together a game plan to help you successfully resolve the situation you are facing.

 How to Handle Sexual Harassment and Assault at Work

 Sexual harassment and assault in the workplace are very sensitive subjects, but ones that should be taken seriously.
-Sexual harassment often requires the victim to submit as an implicit or explicit condition of their employment or as the basis of decisions concerning their promotion.
+Types of Sexual harassment often require the victim to submit as an implicit or explicit condition of their employment or as the basis of decisions concerning their promotion.
 If you believe that you are being sexually harassed at work, you should consider taking the following actions: